-We use REAL unfiltered extra virgin olive oil from a Cretan village
+We use REAL organic, unfiltered, extra virgin olive oil from a south-Cretan mountain village

 Greece is the #1 producer of extra virgin olive oil (acidity < 0.8%).
 Italy and Spain mainly produce merely "virgin" olive oil.
 "Extra virgin" is a strange term, almost as strange as "A little pregnant", but the "extra" stands for exceptional long-term quality of the oil.
 The "extra" means the acidity is very low, and the acidity is a measure of how rancid the oil is.
 The oil we use is the world's absolute best, it has an acidity of < 0.02% and the best oil comes from the steep valleys of the foothills of the Cretan mountains in the Chania prefecture, many hundreds of kilometres from the nearest source of pollution.
 The location is in the geographical center of the Mediterranean sea.
 Only certain types of trees in certain areas (deep, wet, shady valleys) produce such exceptional oil.

 Very few specialty stores in the world sell real extra virgin olive oil (EVOO).
 All such oil sold in supermarkets etc. is falsified, fake, adulterated.
 The EVOO market has been destroyed by such practices so nowadays, the oil ends up being consumed by the orchard owners themselves, their friends and families and the remainder is sold to local restaurants.
-The legendary longevity of Meditteranean people has often been attributed to their liberal consumption of olive oil, but we often forget that that oil is locally produced and sold and usually not filtered (filtering is only done for wholesale to traders for ultimate sale in supermarkets etc. but villagers won’t spend the money for filtering for their own use, neither does filtering benefit the taste.)
-The filtering of olive oil is done to clarify the oil and avoid sediments, but those sediments contain a host of unique antioxidants, part of the olive fruit itself and not merely its oil.
-This is why the oil we use in our C60 product is unfiltered.
 There is only a very limited production of real EVOO and trees often produce only a dozen liters a year, and with the current offered price of 2.2 Euro per litre of EVOO, it makes economical sense for a family to consume it themselves, as this price approaches the price for any old oil in the shop.
-If you don’t believe this, we urge you to read this eye-opening and infuriating book about the worldwide olive oil mafia by Tom Mueller:
+If you don't believe this, we urge you to read this eye-opening and infuriating book about the worldwide olive oil mafia by Tom Mueller:

 As soon as understood that we stood no chance of offering our customers real EVOO unless we took massive action and basically personally imported the stuff from some Cretan village, we did exactly that.
 The people who run our C60-in-EVOO production lab in Sweden were given a well-deserved holiday in Paleochora and to make a long story short: Our oil now comes from an orchard owned by the parents of Stelios, captain of the Paleochora coastguard ship (part of the FRONTEX project) in the tiny village of Voulgaro, in the nort-west of Crete.
 To reach this village, this single-lane tunnel has to be traversed: